- [Punch-tape perforators]

 (source: Fig. 59 in ref.
 5)

 Fig. 39: equipment label on the front of the above St.V.1

 The label above indicates "B2" as the year of manufacture ("Baujahr").
 This is month 2 of year "B".
 Siemens-Halske started a new numbering scheme when it resumed operation after WWII: "A" stands for 1945, "B" for 1946, etc. So, this particular unit was built in February of 1946.
 This post-war restart may also be the reason for changing the equipment designator from "T.verst.1" to "St.V1".

 According to ref.
-20, Siemens-Halske also built a keying amplifier model T.verst.32.
+2A, Siemens-Halske also built a keying amplifier model T.verst.32.
 It had two separate standard inputs for 600 ohm (phone line) and 4000 ohm (high-impedance loudspeaker/headset output of a radio receiver), with an input sensitivity of 8 and 20 mV respectively.
 It was suitable for telegraphy speeds up to 340 Bd.

 I do not have any other information on this model, nor a photo - unless it is the one shown below, which is only labeled as "large keying device" ("großes Sendetastgerät", ref.
 10).

 (source: Fig. 21 in ref.
 10, 1940)

 HELL COMPANY "SV 36"